Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ## Edit the artist's config.php file
 Edit the artist's config file (in our example here /public_html/artists/TamikoThiel/php/config.php).

-Make sure the second to last line contains the file system location of the config directory created in the step above.
-(And as always, make sure you don't delete the closing bracket '}'.)
+Make sure the second to last line contains the **file system location of the config directory** created in the step above.

+And as always, make sure you don't delete the closing bracket '}' ;-)
 ```
 “/home4/hhjtown/public_html/artists/TamikoThiel/config”
 ```